-Bannon Boosts Flake Challenger, Snubs Trump Plea to Back Off
+Bannon Boosts Flake Challenger, Snubs Trump Plea to Back off

-Former presidential strategist Steve Bannon is rebuffing President Donald Trump's public plea for him to retreat in his war on the Republican establishment, personally boosting the candidacy of a challenger to incumbent Sen. Jeff Flake.
+Former presidential strategist Steve Bannon doubled down on his criticism of the GOP establishment at a Tuesday night fundraiser for a challenger to Arizona’s incumbent Sen. Jeff Flake.

-Bannon plans to appear with Arizona Senate candidate Kelli Ward on Tuesday as she announces another bid for the Senate, this time against freshman Flake.
-Ward lost last year to Republican Sen. John McCain, who went on to win a sixth term.

-The pair will participate in a program headlined by conservative radio host Laura Ingraham in Scottsdale, Arizona, a day after the political action committee affiliated with Bannon said it would support Ward, a former Arizona state senator.
+Bannon heaped disdain on Senate Majority Leader Mitch McConnell and other incumbent Republicans, saying they failed President Donald Trump by not backing his agenda and are openly critical of their own president.

+“If you saw how they try to rip him apart every day, how they are trying to destroy him every day,” Bannon said.
+“And yes, I’m talking about Mitch McConnell and the Senate Republicans.”

-Appearing with GOP Senate Majority Leader Mitch McConnell in Washington on Monday, Trump said he would try to discourage Bannon from going after all Republican senators.
+Bannon wasn’t following the game plan Trump seemed to advocate on Monday, when he said during an appearance with McConnell that he would try to discourage Bannon from going after all Republican senators.

 “Some of the people that he may be looking at, I’m going to see if we talk him out of that, because frankly, they’re great people,” Trump said during a joint news conference with McConnell.

-Arizona’s Flake, seeking a second term, has been among the Senate Republicans’ most outspoken Trump critics.
+Arizona’s Flake, seeking a second term, has been among the Senate Republicans’ most outspoken Trump critics and is being targeted by Ward and the Bannon-backed Great America PAC, which announced Monday it would back her over Flake.

-“Americans are tired of the inaction from the Washington swamp and demand Senate Republicans get off their backsides and pass President Trump's America First agenda,” Ed Rollins, chief strategist for Great America PAC, said in a statement Monday announcing its support for Ward.
+Flake isn’t letting on that he’s overly worried about his re-election chances.

+“I’ve had tough primaries almost every time I’ve run, mostly because of the position I’ve taken on immigration,” he told The Associated Press in an interview after his own Scottsdale fundraiser last week.
+“People will say, ‘Well I can get to the right of Jeff on immigration.’
+But we came out all right.”

 The Bannon-backed group also announced Monday it was supporting retired Marine Kevin Nicholson in Wisconsin over state Sen. Leah Vukmir in the GOP primary to challenge Sen. Tammy Baldwin, a Democrat seeking her second term.